binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     When the last process in an IPC namespace terminates, the namespace will be destroyed along with all IPC objects in the namespace.

 6. `user`: Not enabled by default.
-Allows a process within a container to have a unique range of user and group Ids within the container, known as the subordinate user and group Id feature in the Linux kernel, that do not map to the same user and group Ids of the host, container users to host users are remapped.
-So for example, if a user within a container is root, which it is by default unless a specific user is defined in the image hierarchy, it will be mapped to a non-privileged user on the host system.
+Allows a process within a container to have a unique range of user and group Ids within the container, known as the subordinate user and group Id feature in the Linux kernel.
+These do not map to the same user and group Ids of the host, container users to host users are remapped.
+For example, if a user within a container is root, which it is by default unless a specific user is defined in the image hierarchy, it will be mapped to a non-privileged user on the host system.
 Docker considers user namespaces to be an advanced feature.
 There are currently some Docker features that are [incompatible](https://docs.docker.com/engine/reference/commandline/dockerd/#user-namespace-known-restrictions) with using user namespaces, and according to the [CIS Docker 1.13.0 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf), functionalities that are broken if user namespaces are used. the [Docker engine reference](https://docs.docker.com/engine/reference/commandline/dockerd/#/user-namespace-known-restrictions) provides additional details around known restrictions of user namespaces.
-If your containers have a predefined non root user, then currently user namespaces should not be enabled, due to possible unpredictable issues and complexities according to "2.8 Enable user namespace support" of the [CIS Docker Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf).
+If your containers have a predefined non-root user, then, currently, user namespaces should not be enabled, due to possible unpredictable issues and complexities, according to "2.8 Enable user namespace support" of the [CIS Docker Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf).
-The main problem, is that these mappings are performed on the Docker daemon rather than at a per-container level, so it is an all or nothing approach, this may change in the future though.
+The problem is that these mappings are performed on the Docker daemon rather than at a per-container level, so it is an all or nothing approach.
+This may change in the future though.
 As mentioned, user namespace support is available, but not enabled by default in the Docker daemon.

 ##### Control Groups

-When a container is started with `docker run` without specifying a cgroup parent, as well as creating the namespaces discussed above, Docker also creates a Control Group (or cgroup) with a set of system resource hierarchies, nested under the default parent `docker` cgroup, also created at container runtime if not already present.
+When a container is started with `docker run` without specifying a cgroup parent, as well as creating the namespaces discussed above, Docker also creates a Control Group (or cgroup) with a set of system resource hierarchies, nested under the default parent `docker` cgroup, also created at container runtime, if not already present.
 You can see how this hierarchy looks in the `/sys/fs/cgroup` pseudo-filesystem in the [Countermeasures](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-control-groups-sys-fs-cgroup) section.
-Cgroups have been available in the Linux kernel since [January 2008 (2.6.24)](https://kernelnewbies.org/Linux_2_6_24#head-5b7511c1e918963d347abc8ed4b75215877d3aa3), and have continued to be improved.
-Cgroups track, provide the ability to monitor, and configure fine-grained limitations on how much of any resource a set of processes, or in the case of Docker or pure LXC, any given container can use, such as CPU, memory, disk I/O, and network.
-Many aspects of these resources can be controlled, but by default, any given container can use all of the systems resources, allowing potential DoS.
+Cgroups have been available in the Linux kernel since [January 2008 (2.6.24)](https://kernelnewbies.org/Linux_2_6_24#head-5b7511c1e918963d347abc8ed4b75215877d3aa3), and continue to improve.
+Cgroups track, provide the ability to monitor, and configure, fine-grained limitations on how much of any resource a set of processes, or in the case of Docker or pure LXC, any given container can use, such as CPU, memory, disk I/O, and network.
+Many aspects of these resources can be controlled, but by default, any given container can use all of the system's resources, allowing potential DoS.

 **Fork Bomb from Container**

-If an attacker gains access to a container or in a multi-tenanted scenario where being able to run a container by an arbitrary entity is expected, by default, there is nothing stopping a fork bomb
+If an attacker gains access to a container, or, in a multi-tenanted scenario where being able to run a container by an arbitrary entity is expected, by default, there is nothing stopping a fork bomb
 `:(){:|:&};:`
 launched in a container from bringing the host system down.
-This is because by default there is no limit to the number of processes a container can run.
+This is because, by default, there is no limit to the number of processes a container can run.

 ##### Capabilities

-According to the Linux [man page for capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html), "_Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled and disabled_" this is on a per thread basis.
-So root with all capabilities has privileges to do everything.
+According to the Linux [man page for capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html), "_Linux divides the privileges traditionally associated with superuser into distinct units, known as capabilities, which can be independently enabled and disabled_".
+This is on a per thread basis.
+Root, with all capabilities, has privileges to do everything.
 According to the man page, there are currently 38 capabilities.

 By default, the following capabilities are available to the default user of root within a container, check the man page for the full descriptions of the capabilities.
-The very knowledgeable Dan Walsh who is one of the experts when it comes to applying least privilege to containers, also [discusses these](http://rhelblog.redhat.com/2016/10/17/secure-your-containers-with-this-one-weird-trick/): `chown`, `dac_override`, `fowner`, `fsetid`, `kill`, `setgid`, `setuid`, `setpcap`, `net_bind_service`, `net_raw`, `sys_chroot`, `mknod`, `audit_write`, `setfcap`. `net_bind_service` for example allows the superuser to bind a socket to a privileged port <1024 if enabled.
-The Open Container Initiative (OCI) [runC specification](https://github.com/opencontainers/runc/tree/6c22e77604689db8725fa866f0f2ec0b3e8c3a07#running-containers) is considerably more restrictive only enabling three capabilities: `audit_write`, `kill`, `net_bind_service`
+The very knowledgeable Dan Walsh, who is one of the experts when it comes to applying least privilege to containers, also [discusses these](http://rhelblog.redhat.com/2016/10/17/secure-your-containers-with-this-one-weird-trick/): `chown`, `dac_override`, `fowner`, `fsetid`, `kill`, `setgid`, `setuid`, `setpcap`, `net_bind_service`, `net_raw`, `sys_chroot`, `mknod`, `audit_write`, `setfcap`. `net_bind_service` for example allows the superuser to bind a socket to a privileged port <1024 if enabled.
+The Open Container Initiative (OCI) [runC specification](https://github.com/opencontainers/runc/tree/6c22e77604689db8725fa866f0f2ec0b3e8c3a07#running-containers) is considerably more restrictive, only enabling three capabilities: `audit_write`, `kill`, `net_bind_service`

 As stated on the Docker Engine [security page](https://docs.docker.com/engine/security/security/): "_One primary risk with running Docker containers is that the default set of capabilities and mounts given to a container may provide incomplete isolation, either independently, or when used in combination with kernel vulnerabilities._"

 ##### Linux Security Modules (LSM) {#vps-identify-risks-docker-docker-host-engine-and-containers-linux-security-modules}

 A little history to start with: In the early 1990s, Linux was developed as a clone of the Unix Operating system.
-The core Unix security model which is a form of [Discretionary Access Control](https://en.wikipedia.org/wiki/Discretionary_access_control) (DAC) was inherited by Linux.
+The core Unix security model, which is a form of [Discretionary Access Control](https://en.wikipedia.org/wiki/Discretionary_access_control) (DAC), was inherited by Linux.
 I have provided a glimpse of some of the Linux kernel security features that have been developed since the inception of Linux.
 The Unix DAC remains at the core of Linux.
-The Unix DAC allows a subject and/or group of an identity to set the security policy for a specific object, the canonical example being a file, and having a user set the different permissions on who can do what with it.
+The Unix DAC allows a subject and/or the group of an identity to set the security policy for a specific object.
+The canonical example is a file, and having a user set the different permissions on who can do what with it.
 The Unix DAC was [designed in 1969](https://www.linux.com/learn/overview-linux-kernel-security-features), and a lot has changed since then.

-Capabilities may or not be to course grained, get an understanding of both capabilities and Linux Security Modules (LSMs).
+Capabilities vary in granularity, attain an understanding of both capabilities and Linux Security Modules (LSMs).
 Many of the DACs can be circumvented by users.
 Finer grained control is often required along with Mandatory Access Control (MAC).

 ##### SecComp {#vps-identify-risks-docker-docker-engine-and-containers-seccomp}

 Secure Computing Mode (SecComp) is a security facility that reduces the attack surface of the Linux kernel by reducing the number of System calls that can be made by a process.
-Any System calls made by the process outside of the defined set will cause the kernel to terminate the process with `SIGKILL`.
-By doing this, the SecComp facility stops a process from accessing the kernel APIs via System calls.
+Any System calls made by the process, outside of the defined set, will cause the kernel to terminate the process with `SIGKILL`.
+In so doing, the SecComp facility stops a process from accessing the kernel APIs via System calls.

 The first version of SecComp was merged into the Linux kernel mainline in [version 2.6.12 (March 8 2005)](https://git.kernel.org/cgit/linux/kernel/git/tglx/history.git/commit/?id=d949d0ec9c601f2b148bed3cdb5f87c052968554).
-If enabled for a given process, only four System calls could be made: `read()`, `write()`, `exit()`, and `sigreturn()`, thus significantly reducing the kernels attack surface.
+If enabled for a given process, only four System calls could be made: `read()`, `write()`, `exit()`, and `sigreturn()`, thus significantly reducing the kernel's attack surface.

 In order to enable SecComp for a given process, [you would write](https://lwn.net/Articles/656307/) a `1` to `/proc/<PID>/seccomp`.
 This would cause the one-way transition into the restrictive state.

-There has been a few revisions, since 2005, like with the "seccomp filter mode" being added, which allowed processes to specify which System calls were allowed.
-Then the addition of the `seccomp()` System call in 2014 to the kernel version 3.17.
-[Along with popular applications](https://en.wikipedia.org/wiki/Seccomp) such as Chrome/Chromium, OpenSSH, Docker uses SecComp to reduce the attack surface on the kernel APIs.
+There have been a few revisions since 2005, such as the addition of "seccomp filter mode", which allowed processes to specify which System calls are allowed.
+There was also the addition of the `seccomp()` System call in 2014 to kernel version 3.17.
+[Like other popular applications](https://en.wikipedia.org/wiki/Seccomp) such as Chrome/Chromium and OpenSSH, Docker uses SecComp to reduce the attack surface on the kernel APIs.

 Docker has [disabled about 44 system calls](https://docs.docker.com/engine/security/seccomp/) in its default (seccomp) container profile ([default.json](https://github.com/docker/docker/blob/master/profiles/seccomp/default.json)) out of well over 300 available in the Linux kernel.
 Docker calls this "_moderately protective while providing wide application compatibility_".
 It appears that ease of use is the first priority.
-Again, plenty of opportunity here for reducing the attack surface on the kernel APIs, for example the `keyctl` System call was removed from the default Docker container profile after vulnerability [CVE-2016-0728](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2016-0728) was discovered, which allows privilege escalation or denial of service.
+Again, plenty of opportunity here for reducing the attack surface on the kernel APIs.
+For example, the `keyctl` System call was removed from the default Docker container profile after vulnerability [CVE-2016-0728](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2016-0728) was discovered, which allows privilege escalation or denial of service.
 [CVE-2014-3153](https://cve.mitre.org/cgi-bin/cvename.cgi?name=cve-2014-3153) is another vulnerability accessible from the `futex` System call which is white listed in the default Docker profile.

-If you are looking to attack the Linux kernel via its APIs from a Docker container, you have still got plenty of surface area here to play with.
+If you are looking to attack the Linux kernel via its APIs from a Docker container, you still have plenty of surface area here to play with.

 ##### Read-only Containers

-In order to set-up read-only hosts, physical or VM, there is a lot of work to be done, and in some cases, it becomes challenging to stop an Operating System writing to some files.
-Remember back to how much work was involved in [Partitioning on OS Installation](#vps-countermeasures-disable-remove-services-harden-what-is-left-partitioning-on-os-installation) and [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions).
+In order to set up read-only hosts, physical or virtual, there is a lot of work to be done, and in some cases, it becomes challenging to stop an Operating System writing to some files.
+Recall how much work was involved in [Partitioning on OS Installation](#vps-countermeasures-disable-remove-services-harden-what-is-left-partitioning-on-os-installation) and [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions).
 In contrast, running Docker containers as read-only is trivial.
 Check the [Countermeasures](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-read-only-containers) section.

 #### Application Security
 ![](images/ThreatTags/easy-common-easy-moderate.png)

 Application security is still our biggest weakness.
-I cover this in many other places, and especially in the [Web Applications](#web-applications) chapter.
+I cover this in many other places, especially in the [Web Applications](#web-applications) chapter.

 ### Using Components with Known Vulnerabilities
 ![](images/ThreatTags/average-widespread-difficult-moderate.png)

-This is exactly what your attackers rely on you doing.
-Not upgrading out of date software.
+This is exactly what your attackers rely on you doing: not upgrading out of date software.
 This is the same concept as discussed in the Web Applications chapter under "[Consuming Free and Open Source](#web-applications-identify-risks-consuming-free-and-open-source)".
-Just do not do it.
-Stay patched.
+Just do not do it: stay patched!

 ### Lack of Backup
 ![](images/ThreatTags/difficult-common-veryeasy-moderate.png)

 There is not a lot to say here, other than make sure you do this.
-I have personally seen so many disasters that could have been avoided if timely / regular backups had of been implemented and tested routinely.
+I have personally seen so many disasters that could have been avoided if timely / regular backups had been implemented and tested routinely.
 I have seen many situations where backup schedules were in place, but they had not been tested for a period of time, and when it came time to use them, they were not available for various reasons.
 When your infrastructure gets owned, don't be the one that can not roll back to a good known state.

 ### Lack of Firewall {#vps-identify-risks-lack-of-firewall}
 ![](images/ThreatTags/average-uncommon-veryeasy-moderate.png)

-Now this is addressed, because so many rely on firewalls to hide many weak areas of defence.
-The lack of a firewall if your services and communications between them are hardened does not have to be an issue, in-fact I see it as a goal many of us should have, as it forces us to build better layers of defence.
+So many rely on firewalls to hide many weak areas of defence.
+The lack of a firewall does not have to be an issue if your services and communications between them are hardened.
+In fact, I see it as a goal many of us should have, as it forces us to build better layers of defence.

 ## 3. SSM Countermeasures {#vps-countermeasures}

-Revisit the Countermeasures subsection of the first chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

-The following resources are also worth reviewing:

 * MS Host Threats and Countermeasures:
 [https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_007](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_007)
 * MS Securing Your Web Server: [https://msdn.microsoft.com/en-us/library/ff648653.aspx](https://msdn.microsoft.com/en-us/library/ff648653.aspx) This is Microsoft specific, but does offer some insight into technology agnostic risks and countermeasures
-* MS Securing Your Application Server: [https://msdn.microsoft.com/en-us/library/ff648657.aspx](https://msdn.microsoft.com/en-us/library/ff648657.aspx) As above, Microsoft specific, but does provide some ideas for vendor agnostic concepts
+* MS Securing Your Application Server:
+[https://msdn.microsoft.com/en-us/library/ff648657.aspx](https://msdn.microsoft.com/en-us/library/ff648657.aspx) As above, Microsoft specific, but does provide some ideas for vendor agnostic concepts

 ### Forfeit Control thus Security {#vps-countermeasures-forfeit-control-thus-security}
 ![](images/ThreatTags/PreventionEASY.png)

 Bringing your VPS(s) in-house provides all the flexibility/power required to mitigate just about all the risks due to outsourcing to a cloud or hosting provider.
 How easy this will be is determined by how much you already have invested.
 Cloud offerings are often more expensive in monetary terms for medium to large environments, so as you grow, the cost benefits you may have gained due to quick development up-front will often become an anchor holding you back.
-Because you may have bought into their proprietary way of doing things, it now becomes costly to migrate, and your younger competitors which can turn quicker, out manoeuvre you.
-Platform as a Service and serverless technologies often appear even more attractive, but everything comes at a cost, cloud platforms may look good to start with, but often they are to good, and the costs will catch up with you.
+Because you may have bought into a cloud or hosting provider's proprietary way of doing things, it now becomes costly to migrate, and your younger competitors, who can turn more quickly, out manoeuvre you.
+Platform as a Service (PaaS) and [serverless technologies](#cloud-identify-risks-serverless) (as discussed in the Cloud chapter) often appear even more attractive, but everything comes at a cost.
+Cloud platforms may look good to start with, but often they are too good, and the costs will catch up with you.
 All that glitters is not gold.

 ### Windows